The Flying MobulasWanna go see the Mobula jump?

-Then they all argue about it on social media.
+Then I guess they all argue about it on social media.
 Until it boils over.
-Which brings us back to 7 am today.
-Sounds peaceful.
+Which brings us back to 6 am today.
+No thanks.

-Since we're up, we might as well go for a hike into the scenic desert before the sun gets too high in the sky.
-The hiking trails are close to town, well marked and easy to follow.
+Well I guess since we're up, we might as well go for a hike into the scenic desert before the sun gets too high in the sky.
+All the Pulmo hiking trails are close to town, well marked and easy to follow.
 It is important to watch where you walk, a lot of things want to kill you out here.
 But the panoramic views are so worth it.

 Wild Burros follow us back towards town.
-J can't figure out why, until he catches me sneaking carrots from my backpack.
+J can't figure out why, until he catches me sneaking carrots to them from my backpack.
 My reputation as the burro whisperer, blown.

-Later in the afternoon, after a mandatory siesta in the hammock, we decide to drive to Arbolitos for a dip in the ocean.
-It's easy to get to.
-Head west,
+Later in the afternoon, after a mandatory siesta in our hammock, we decide to drive to Arbolitos beach for a dip in the ocean.

 The Roadrunner, or Corre Camino is a sneaky little bugger who likes to play chicken with your 4x4.